srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 `arp host-route populate dynamic`

-:   This enables the node to insert a host route (/32 for IPv4 and /128 for IPv6) in the routing table from dynaimc ARP entries.
+:   This enables the node to insert a host route (/32 for IPv4 and /128 for IPv6) in the routing table from dynamic ARP entries.

 `arp evpn advertise [dynamic|static]`